Hillsborough County Commission Extends Local State Of Emergency

 HILLSBOROUGH COUNTY, Fla.
 (CW44 News At 10) – The Hillsborough County Commission voted to extend the county’s state of emergency despite the governor’s decision to suspend all COVID-19 restrictions across the state.

 Dr. Thomas Unnasch, an expert in public health with the University of South Florida says people still need to take COVID-19 precautions despite the governor’s executive order, and if people don’t, we could see a spike in Covid cases over the next month.
-He adds, “I was quite disappointed to hear [about the governor’s order] to tell you the truth because we are just off the back-end coming into the fourth wave of infection now.”READ MORE: Florida Man May Lose Corvette, Electronics For Enticing Minor Into Sexual Activity
+He adds, “I was quite disappointed to hear [about the governor’s order] to tell you the truth because we are just off the back-end coming into the fourth wave of infection now.”READ MORE: President DeSantis?
+Many Feel The Florida Governor Is Poised For A 2024 Run

 As of Wednesday, county officials say almost 46% of eligible people in Hillsborough County are vaccinated.
 Dr. Unnasch says, “I’m hoping that we are at a point where it’s not going to make a lot of difference but I think we are taking a really big gamble.
 To get to a point where we are really protected, we need about 75 or 80% of our population vaccinated.”